gurditsingh/hydeout/_posts/test.md

 > How should I design my API ?
 > Which API sytle is best ?
-> What are the best patterns my particular API ?
+> What are the best patterns for  API ?

 **So this is a hard question to answer**